PhD, University of Virginia

 He created a traveling exhibit about landmark Supreme Court cases from Alabama entitled “Alabama Justice: The Cases and Faces that Changed a Nation.”
 It toured the state from 2019-2021 as part of the Alabama statehood bicentennial and was a finalist for the American Bar Association’s Silver Gavel Award.
 At the request of the Alabama Supreme Court, the exhibit is now on permanent display at the state judicial building in Montgomery.
 The companion book of the same name was published in 2020 and was awarded the Anne B. and James B. McMillan Prize in Southern History.
 He has received grants from the National Endowment for the Humanities, the Alabama Bicentennial Commission, and the Alabama Humanities Foundation.

 He also teaches courses in the Osher Lifelong Learning Institute in Auburn, lectures on political and First Amendment issues throughout the state, and serves as an instructor with The Election Center in providing professional education training to elections officials nationwide.
+His outreach efforts were recognized with Auburn University’s 2020 Award for Excellence in Faculty Outreach.

 American legal history, church and state issues